Kimplul/hid-tmff2/README.md

 + Change timer period:

 There have been reports that some games work better with a different timer period (see [#11](https://github.com/Kimplul/hid-tmff2/issues/11) and [#10](https://github.com/Kimplul/hid-tmff2/issues/10)).
-To change the timer period, add `options hid-tmt300rs timer_msecs=NUMBER` in `/etc/modprobe.d/hid-tmt300rs.conf`.
+To change the timer period, create `/etc/modprobe.d/hid-tmt300rs.conf` and add `options hid-tmt300rs timer_msecs=NUMBER` into it.
 The default timer period is 8, but numbers as low as 2 should work alright.